shubhamvernekar/BarcodeQRCodeScanner-Android/README.md

 # BarcodeQRCodeScanner-Android
-The app works in two mode Android mode and Office mode
+The app works in two mode Offline mode and Online mode

--Android Mode :- The it will simply scan to barcode/qrcode and return the result.
+-Offline Mode :- It will simply scan to barcode/qrcode and return the result.

--Office Mode :- Scannes the Barcode/QRcode and send the result to Google Spreadsheet.First you need to connect your app with your Google spreadsheet that you can do by adding your spreadsheet ID and spreadspeet name.
-You can get your google spreadsheet ID from its URL and the name of spreadsheet is the name you specify.
-It scan the Barcode and automatically send result to your connected google spreadsheet.
+-Online Mode :- Scannes the Barcode/QRcode and send the result to Google Spreadsheet.First we need to connect our app with our Google spreadsheet that we can do by adding our spreadsheet ID and spreadspeet name in our applcation.
+We can get our google spreadsheet ID from its URL and the name of spreadsheet is the name we specify.
+It scan the Barcode and automatically send result to our connected google spreadsheet via internet.

-Google appScript - The Google appScript folder contain the json script which connects your app with your google spreadsheet
+Google appScript - The Google appScript folder contain the json script which connects our app with our google spreadsheet